Sod Calculator

 $850.50

-Curves, slopes, damaged sod, soil prep, irrigation, delivery minimums, and supplier roll sizes can change the final order.
+Roll and pallet sizes vary by farm, store, grass type, and moisture.
+Curves, slopes, damaged sod, soil prep, irrigation, delivery minimums, and install labor can change the final order.

 Formula steps